stuart-robinson/cards-react-tsx/README.md

 Result

-* If the player or the dealer busts then they will lose.
+* If the player or the dealer goes over 21 then they will 'bust' and lose.
-* If no player has bust then the higher point total will win.
+* If no player has bust then the player with the higher point total will win.
 * If both players have the same score the result is a draw unless one player has blackjack in which case they win.

 Scoring

 * Aces may be counted as 1 or 11 points.
-The higher value applies if it does not cause the player to bust
+The higher value applies if it does not cause the player to go over 21
 * Cards 2 to 9 points are same as face value (e.g 5 = 5 points)
-* Ten, Jack, Queen, Kind count as ten points.
+* Ten, Jack, Queen and King cards count as ten points.
 * The value of a hand is the sum of the point values of the individual cards.
 Except, a "blackjack" is the highest hand, consisting of one ace and any 10-point card, and it outranks all other 21-point hands.